patriceckhart/NeosRulez.Neos.CkEditor.CustomStyles/README.md

 # Custom styles for Neos CMS CKEditor

-A Neos CMS plugin that allows you to apply your own style sheets to text.
+A Neos CMS plugin that allows you to apply your own stylesheets to text.

 ## Installation